A Fresh Start: 7 Ways To Spring Clean Your Home

 We know spring cleaning your home can be more than a little overwhelming—but hear us out: the process is easier than you might think and it'll certainly bring joy to your space.
 Not only spring cleaning will help boost your mood and energy, but it’s also a productive way to spend time during social distancing.

-1/7 Revive your wardrobe
+1/7 Organise your wardrobe

 Keep or toss?
 Living in a land-scarce city like Hong Kong, Marie Kondo-ing your closet is a necessary evil you have to go through regularly to maximise storage space.